 Tuesday, November 2, 2010

-Because I can’t upload a pdf into this website, I’ve written it as it’s in the paper, with photos that went along with the article:
+Because I can’t upload a pdf into this website, I’ve written it as it’s in the newspaper:

 “Bringing Māori Culture to Holland” Article in the Holland Times Newspaper.

 Leiden is now home to the first ever Māori waka canoe as part of a new exhibit at the Museum Vokenkunde.
 MARTINA MCAULEY talks to curators about bringing the traditions of New Zealand to the Netherlands.

 For the first time ever, Māoris will be making a traditional canoe or waka, which will stay specifically in Leiden and be used by non- Māoris.

 The ceremonial canoe, waka taua, with its own unique identity, will be on permanent loan to the Museum Volkenkunde and will remain as a working exhibition.